leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 In `Tail.sumHelper`, the recursive call is in tail position because it is immediately underneath a pattern match, which itself is the body of the function.

 At the time of writing, Lean only eliminates direct tail calls in recursive functions.
+This means that tail calls to `f` in `f`'s definition will be eliminated, but not tail calls to some other function `g`.
 While it is certainly possible to eliminate a tall call to some other function, saving a stack frame, this is not yet implemented in Lean.

 ## Reversing Lists